blochaou/nestjs-firebase-auth-starter-kit/README.md

 ## Setup Firebase

-Please download the service account file in your Firebase account and add to this project.
+Please download the service account file in your Firebase account.
+Copy and past the JSON parameter in the file firebase.secrets.json.
 ![Firebase account service setting](./firebase-account-service-setting.png)

 ```bash
 # development
 $ npm run start